 Is there something keeping you from getting to where you want to be?

-I still self-sabotage.
-I have this great ability to come up with excuses for why I should or shouldn’t do something.
-And I’m very good at catastrophizing; I can think of the worst possible scenario and make it seem real.
-I’m very good at this, which is great for writing but not as a real-life practice.
-I have to aggressively work against this as it holds me back from doing simple things daily and from taking steps towards my goals.
-I’ve accepted that I self-sabotage and I’m aware of it when it happens.
-Hence, now it’s easier for me to notice it and decide to make a different choice.
+I still self-sabotage, and I’m very good at catastrophizing.
+I can think of the worst possible scenario and make it seem real.
+It is an excellent skill for writing but not as a real-life practice.
+I have to aggressively work against this as it holds me back from taking steps towards my goals.
+I’ve accepted that I self-sabotage and I’m aware of it when it happens, so it’s easier for me to notice it and decide to make a different choice.

 What would be the most significant benefit of having more women leaders around the world?

 I believe the whole world is going to change and be better.
 There are many ideas, work, art pieces, and inventions that we’re missing because we don’t currently value women enough.
 We don’t value our own ideas and thoughts.

 A great strength that we have is empathy, it is something that was beaten into us, or maybe we’re just born with it, it doesn’t matter, what matters is that we have it and it’s a gift.
 When women build businesses and communities or make art, they not only look at the creation and how it functions but also how it will be contributing to the people around them.

 A lot of our art is based on what’s missing and what’s not out there.
 Lizzo is a great example; she looked at what was missing and realized it was her.
 So, she showed up and did what she loves doing, and that was enough to inspire millions of people around the world.
 We are so good, capable and smart and we’ll change the world just by being who we are and doing what we love.